swiftlang/swift-evolution/proposals/nnnn-int128.md

 decimal or hexadecimal strings.
 However, this would be somewhat less efficient in some use cases, and it is possible for users to achieve the same effect by converting to a string before encoding.

+### NSNumber bridging
+`[U]Int128` will not bridge to `NSNumber`.
+In the future, Swift will need a careful rethinking of how best to handle type-erased numbers, but we don't want to pile on the debt by including ever more types in an existing system that isn't supported on all platforms.
+In addition, the most common use for such bridging, unpacking type-erased fields from encoded dictionaries, is somewhat moot since most existing coders do not support 128b integers.
+We will likely revisit this more holistically in the future.